Ford FE engine: 361 Edsel

-Edsel 361 engines were assembled in Cleveland Ohio, and Dearborn Michigan.
-They were standard equipment in the 1958 Edsel Ranger, Pacer, Villager, Roundup and Bermuda.
+Edsel 361 engines were assembled in Cleveland, Ohio, and Dearborn, Michigan.
+They were standard equipment in the 1958 Edsel Ranger, Pacer, Villager, Roundup, and Bermuda.

-The Edsel 361 was the very first FE block engine to be offered for sale in any market, having been introduced to the public in the U.S. on September 4, 1957, almost two months before any 1958 Fords were sold.
+The Edsel 361 was the first FE block engine to be offered for sale in any market, having been introduced to the public in the U.S. on September 4, 1957, almost two months before any 1958 Fords were sold.

-The 361 cid 4V FE engine was also sold on 1959 Edsels in the U.S. and Canada, and 1958 and 1959 Ford and Meteor brand automobiles in Canada in place of the 352 cid, which was not available with any Ford Motor Company of Canada brand until the 1960 model year.
-Edsel 361 engines were available to U.S. law enforcement agencies and state and municipal emergency services purchasing fleet Fords as the 1958 Ford "Police Power Pack."
+The 361 CID 4V FE engine was also sold on 1959 Edsels in the U.S. and Canada, and 1958 and 1959 Ford- and Meteor-brand automobiles in Canada in place of the 352, which was not available with any Ford Motor Company of Canada brand until the 1960 model year.
+Edsel 361 engines were available to U.S. law enforcement agencies and state and municipal emergency services purchasing fleet Fords as the 1958 Ford "Police Power Pack".